 Conservation techniques of the forest

-The home and acreage was owned by James Pinchot and was his personal home, as well as his children’s home for many years.
+The home and acreage were owned by James Pinchot and it was his personal home, as well as his children’s home for many years.
 James soon realized the detriment the land clearing was to the environment and so he made it a point to teach his son about conservation and conservation techniques of the forest.

 The home has now been designated as a registered national historic landmark, as eventually his son Gilford graduated from Yale and returned to Grey Towers to help create the first college regarding forestry.
 He later went on to become the chief forester of the Forest Department and during his tenure, the size of the nation’s forests more than tripled in size.
 He went on to become Governor of PA in 1922 and served 2 terms wiping out the $30 million deficit.